kubermatic/kubeone/CONTRIBUTING.md

 One of the most challenging part of contributing to the open source projects is finding what to work on.
 To make it easier, we're trying to label all issues that may be good for first time contributors using the [`good first issue`](https://github.com/kubermatic/kubeone/labels/good%20first%20issue) label.
 Another label you can take a look at is the [`help wanted`](https://github.com/kubermatic/kubeone/labels/help%20wanted) label, however there may be issue that can be harder to solve if you're not experienced with the code base.

-If you have any questions or need assistance, please feel free to comment on the appropriate issue, create a new issue or ping us on [`#kubeone` channel on Kubernetes Slack](http://slack.k8s.io/) or [`loodse-dev` mailing list](https://groups.google.com/forum/#!forum/loodse-dev)!
+If you have any questions or need assistance, please feel free to comment on the appropriate issue, create a new issue or ping us on [`#kubeone` channel on Kubernetes Slack](http://slack.k8s.io/) or [Kubermatic forums](http://forum.kubermatic.com/)!

 ### Submitting Feature Requests